 What to do

 Colds are very contagious so, if you have other cats, try to keep them isolated.
-Even if your kitten doesn’t want to eat much, make sure she has fresh food and water available.
+Even if your kitten doesn’t want to eat much, make sure they have fresh food and water available.
 Most of the symptoms are mild, and should respond to a little careful home nursing … which includes plenty of pampering, of course!
 If you need more advice or reassurance, speak to your vet.